‘Piled deep and massy, close and high; mine own romantic town. Sir Walter Scott

-In the 1950s and 1960s, Milne’s Bar in Edinburgh’s New Town became famous as the ‘Poets’ Pub’, where legendary writers of the ‘Scottish Renaissance’, a modernist movement interlaced with folklore and support of the Gaelic language, gathered in one of the pub’s rooms – which later became known as the ‘Little Kremlin’ (still there) – to discuss politics, poetry and art and to carouse.
+Walking up Hanover St, we soon spot Milne’s Bar on our right, which became famous as the ‘Poets’ Pub’ in the 1950s and 1960s, where legendary writers of the ‘Scottish Renaissance’, a modernist movement interlaced with folklore and support of the Gaelic language, gathered in one of the pub’s rooms – which later became known as the ‘Little Kremlin’ (still there) – to discuss politics, poetry and art and to carouse.

 In one of his poems, Robert Garioch describes his anger at having the pub invaded by noisy visitors:

 ‘Tak me, O Lucifer, frae out this mess.

 Hell’s bad, but this is fair abominable’ (Doktor Faust in Rose Street)

 A cramped little pub at the far end of Young St, The Oxford Bar has been made famous as the favourite watering hole of Ian Rankin’s Edinburgh cop, Inspector Rebus.